|

 The power plant can use fossil fuels (such as natural gas, fossil oil, and coal, etc.) or renewable energy sources (such as water, wind, solar energy, and biomass energy, etc.).
 In short, it is economical and environmentally friendly to choose the fuels or energy forms that are easy to get and suitable for you.

-The gaseous fossil fuels of our power plant include: Natural gas (including Unconventional natural gas such as oilfield associated gas, Coalbed Methane, and Shale gas, etc.), Coal Mine Gas, and PLG, etc.
+The gaseous fossil fuels of our power plant include: Natural gas (including Unconventional natural gas such as Oilfield associated gas, Coalbed methane, and Shale gas, etc.), Coal mine gas, and PLG, etc.